arptra/tech.skadi.test/ar/app/connect/README.md

 # Laptop connector for the smart glasses

-This directory contains a lightweight Python client that mirrors the discovery, connection, and message exchange patterns used by the Android `StarryNetHelper` utilities.
+This directory (`ar/app/connect`) contains a lightweight Python client that mirrors the discovery, connection, and message exchange patterns used by the Android `StarryNetHelper` utilities.
 The Android app initializes the StarryNet stack once, registers discovery triggers, and starts BLE discovery whenever both network/login state are satisfied.
 For laptop control, you can run the same flow with BLE or fall back to USB serial.
+Run the commands below from the repository root (or export `PYTHONPATH=.`) so Python can resolve the `ar.app.connect` package.

 ## Quick start